smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 To connect to an SDL Core instance or TDK via USB transport, select the ```multi_sec_offDebug ``` (Multiplexing) build flavor.
 There is more information for USB transport under [Getting Started - Using AOA Protocol](Getting Started/Using AOA Protocol).

 ## Building the Project
-For TCP, you may use the built-in Android emulator or an Android phone on the same network as Sdl Core.
+For TCP, you may use the built-in Android emulator or an Android phone on the same network as SDL Core.
 For Bluetooth, you will need an Android phone that is paired to a TDK or head unit via Bluetooth.

 !!!
 MUST
-Make sure Sdl Core and the HMI are running prior to running Hello Sdl Android !!!
+Make sure SDL Core and the HMI are running prior to running Hello Sdl Android !!!

 Run the project in Android Studio, targeting the device you want Hello Sdl Android installed on.